JohnW876/johnwithey1/README.md

 * Bootstrap 4 is a framework used to make the website responsive on all devices.
 * FontAwesome is used to provide social media icons.
 * Google Fonts is used to provide styling to all type on the website.
 I opted for a single font of ‘Spartan’ to add to the minimalist theme.
-* jQuery and Popper.js are used to enable Javascript functionality needed for the responsive bootstrap navigation bar.

 ## Testing